global-121/121-platform/README.md

 Follow the "[Getting started / installation](services/README.md#getting-started--installation)"-section in the [services/README](services/README.md)-file.

 ## Start Interfaces
-To start all interface just run `npm run start:interfaces` from the root of the project folder.
+To start all interfaces at once, execute `npm run start:interfaces` from the root of the project folder.

 To start an individual interface in development mode:
 - Run `npm run start:<interface-name>`, where `<interface-name>` is one of `pa`, `aw`, `ho`, `referral`.